Skip to main content

 • Behavioral Therapy

-• The FHSS Internship Office can help Psychology majors find meaningful internships that provide rich experience and the opportunity to apply theories and ideas from the classroom while gaining real-world experience.
-Work and volunteer experiences can be the best way to determine the right career direction after completing your broad Psychology major.
-Our staff is available during normal office hours (8 am to 5 pm) and by appointment to counsel with interested students and help them secure appropriate internships to match their future educational and career goals.
+• Our staff is available during normal office hours (9 am to 5 pm) and by appointment to counsel with interested students and help them secure appropriate internships to match their future educational and career goals.
 We maintain a database of internship opportunities in a wide range of disciplines that are served well by Social Science majors.
-The FHSS Database is not all-inclusive, but does provide a good starting point in your search for meaningful experiences.
+The FHSS Database is not all-inclusive but does provide a good starting point in your search for meaningful experiences.
 Always consider your own network and how family and friends may be able to help you connect with good organizations that would provide meaningful experience as well.

 • The Psychology Department has a college internship application that should be submitted and approved prior to completing the University IRAMS application.

 It is best to start looking for a meaningful internship in the semester before you want academic internship credit.
-Once Psychology majors secure an opportunity and determine that it will fit well with Psych 399 or Psych 496 internship guidelines and the student's future goals, they should fill out the Community & Social Services Internship application at this link: https://socialserviceinternships.byu.edu/index.html
+Once Psychology majors secure an opportunity and determine that it will fit well with PSYCH 399 or PSYCH 496 internship guidelines and the student's future goals, they should fill out the internship application here: https://experience.byu.edu/students

-The student then submits the IRAMS application.
-Once final IRAMS approval is given, the student receives a final approval email from the University Internship Office informing the student that approval has been given and the student can now register for Soc 399.
-This should be completed prior to the add/drop deadline.
+Once final IRAMS approval is given, the student receives a final approval email from the University Internship Office informing the student that approval has been given and the student can now register for their internship class (PSYCH 399 or PSYCH 496).
+Appliations will not be approved passed the add/drop deadline.

 If you have any problems with this process, please contact the FHSS Internship Office at fhssinternships@byu.edu or 801-422-2168